runar-labs/runar-swift/swift-serializer/CURRENT_STATE_AND_PLAN.md

 4. Update macros for async-first registration and correct grouping/encryption generation.
 5. Add integration tests leveraging `swift-test-utils`; run full test suites.
 6. Archive outdated docs; keep this document updated.

+### Tests and Usage Notes

+- Tests will construct `LabelResolver` manually (no Factory, no context cache).
+This mirrors Rust test approach.
+- Macro-generated entry points must be async and call `await _ensureRegistered()` before use; tests await these methods—no sleeps.
+- Add tests for:
+  - encrypt/decrypt label groups across system/user/system_only/search labels.
+  - AnyValue serialization with context performs registry encryption and sets encrypted header and wire name.
+  - AnyValue lazy deserialization dispatches via registry; decrypt-then-decode path succeeds with provided keystore.

+### Future (Node-only)

+- Factory (Context-Aware Construction) and Caching for `LabelResolver` are deferred until Node work.
+Do not implement now.

 ## Notes on FFI Alignment